 Beacon Hill Roll Call tracks the length of time that the House and Senate were in session each week.
 Many legislators say that legislative sessions are only one aspect of the Legislature’s job and that a lot of important work is done outside of the House and Senate chambers.
 They note that their jobs also involve committee work, research, constituent work and other matters that are important to their districts.
 Critics say that the Legislature does not meet regularly or long enough to debate and vote in public view on the thousands of pieces of legislation that have been filed.
 They note that the infrequency and brief length of sessions are misguided and lead to irresponsible late night sessions and a mad rush to act on dozens of bills in the days immediately preceding the end of an annual session.

-During the week of September 22-26, the House met for a total of 30 minutes and the Senate met for a total of 48 minutes.
+During the week of October 13-17, the House met for a total of 16 minutes and the Senate met for a total of four hours and 58 minutes.

 No House session